RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 -   learn how to remove file from Github (html document) but keep locally
--   look for a dictionary that has Male and Female first names and run it agaisnt data to see how many of each gender is present in the reviews
+-   look for a dictionary that has Male and Female first names and run it against data to see how many of each gender is present in the reviews
 -   look for code how to highlight certain columns in a barchart (i.e., ratings barchart below)